 Substituting a grain-free flour for wheat flour in a recipe is tricky.
 It is definitely not an even swap!
 Because you can find so many grain-free baking recipes, it really is best to stick to a recipe that is already calling for a grain-free flour.

-If you are wanting to experiment in the kitchen, you can start with using 1/4 of what the recipe calls for when swapping wheat flour for a grain-free flour.
+If you want to experiment in the kitchen, you can start with using 1/4 of what the recipe calls for when swapping wheat flour for a grain-free flour.

 #3 ADDING EXTRA LIQUID